raspberrypilearning/catch-the-bus/en/step_5.md

 </div>
 </div>

-The bus will drive off to the right five seconds after the green flag is clicked.
+The bus will drive off to the right four seconds after the green flag is clicked.
 The `when timer`{:class="block3events"} block will run the blocks below it after this time delay.

 --- task ---